Table of Contents

-At the end of a sprint, the Team holds a Sprint (or Iteration) Retrospective to review their work process and the way the Team worked together (the “inspect and adapt” cycle for the process and people).
+At the end of a sprint, the Team holds a Iteration (Sprint) Retrospective to review their work process and the way the Team worked together (the “inspect and adapt” cycle for the process and people).
 This information can help the Team determine how to improve performance in the next Sprint / Iteration.
 Typically, the Retrospective is held after the Review / Demo.

 When reviewing Retrospective materials you will often see that the Retrospective is about: